Project Goal

 Issues produced using the older image processing method: 1953 through 1963, with exceptions listed below.
 If these issues were to be redone, any typesetting corrections would also have to be redone.
 See a partial list of corrections below.

 Issues produced using the newer image processing method, and extensively cleaned to remove speckles and smudged type: December, 1951 through April, 1952, and all of 1964.
-Issues using the newer method but only moderately cleaned: May through December, 1952, October and November, 1957, and 1965.
+Issues using the newer method but only moderately cleaned: May through December, 1952, October and November, 1957, and all of 1965.

 Issues thoroughly proofread for typesetting and OCR errors: None so far.